- Learning disabilities affect how you learn in a specific area, such as reading or writing.

-A learning disability is not a disease, so it cannot be cured.
+A learning disability is not a disease, and it cannot be cured.
 People with learning disabilities need support to help them succeed at school and work.
-The earlier the child gets help, the greater their chances of success.
-This is called early intervention.

-The treatment of learning disabilities depends on which disability the child has.
-They will need special help from a trained teacher to overcome their problems with learning.
+The treatment of learning disabilities depends on the type of disability your child has.
+They will need special help from a trained professional that targets their area of need.

 Learning disabilities are recognised as disabilities under the Australian Disability Discrimination Act.
 That means your child has the same rights to education as any other child.
 The school should also make reasonable adjustments to support your child in their learning.

 You may find that electronic devices can help support your child's learning, such as:

 - reading pens

 - electronic spell checkers

 Learning disabilities cannot be prevented.